 It never fails.
 A heat wave is covering the Mobile area and the air conditioner in your home begins blowing out warm air or stops working altogether.
-Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, and suffer with the heat until they arrive.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to reduce the likeliness of this happening to you this summer.
+Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, as you and your family brave the heat.
+While not all A/C problems can be prevented, here are a few tips that can be used to decrease the likeliness of this happening to you this summer.

 Max-Out the Air Flow

 A properly operating central air system must be able to pull the air through the unit, including recirculating air throughout the rooms of your home.
 If Air blockage or obstruction of any kind can cause problems in your unit.
-To ensure your air conditioner has the air flow it needs, make sure to keep the area clear around the vents - indoors and outside.
-This includes scaling back vegetation and cleaning dirt away from vents.
+To guarantee great air flow, make sure to keep space around the vents - indoors and outside.
+This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat